sockheadrps/rpaudio/readme.md

 ### Windows

 No additional OS-level dependencies are required for `rpaudio` on Windows.
-Ensure you have Python 3.8+ installed, and you can directly use `pip` to install the library:
+Ensure you have the latest version of Python installed, and you can directly use `pip` to install the library:

 ```bash
 pip install rpaudio